CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 **On 2019.02.15**, we disclosed to HTC Exodus all the above-mentioned flaws.

 **Two months later**, other vulnerabilities (memory corruption inside the touchscreen driver, inside the trusted UI and in the ETH/BTC transaction parsing)  were also disclosed.
-They all have already been found and fixed by HTC Security Team.HTC.
+They all had already been found and fixed by HTC Security Team.

 **On 2019-03-05**, HTC Exodus team was in Paris and took this opportunity to visit us.
-They even got the chance to enter the Donjon
+They even got the chance to enter the Donjon.

 **On 2019.03.25**, HTC issued a new firmware (1.62.2401.7) addressing all these issues.
 The SSS patch consists in using a robust PRNG and save every generated share inside the secure storage.
-These shares are used whenever a new trusted contact is added,
+These shares are used whenever a new trusted contact is added.

 **On 2019.04.05**, HTC Exodus started a bounty program for Zion Hardware Wallet.

 After these discussions HTC indicated us, this vulnerabilities disclosure triggered the creation of their own bounty program.
-Nevertheless, we didn’t receive any bounty for this work.
-But we got Exodus shirts and stickers when they visited us. :)
+As we reported the bugs before the creation of the bounty program, we did not receive any bounty, but we got Exodus shirts and stickers when they visited us. :) Thanks a lot!

 ## Takeaway

-We studied HTC Exodus Wallet functionality.
-The main focus of our study was the Social Recovery Mechanism.
-This feature is very interesting if securely implemented.
-Our analysis showed that two independent security flaws on this implementation were very critical.
+We studied the hardware wallet of the HTC Exodus 1 phone, and discovered two critical vulnerabilities on the Social Key Recovery mechanism.
-In a scenario where an attacker is able to execute code (Android vulnerability, regular Android app) on the Android phone of any Zion trusted contact, he could steal the funds of the corresponding Exodus user.
+In a scenario where an attacker is able to execute code (Android vulnerability, regular Android app) on the Android phone of any Zion trusted contact, he could steal the funds of the corresponding EXODUS 1 owner.
 Alternatively, trusted contacts have a direct access to the seed.
 These vulnerabilities have been correctly patched.

 **Nevertheless, we strongly encourage all EXODUS 1 users who have used the Social Key Recovery to change their seed (and migrate their funds).
 Indeed, their seed could have been compromised earlier or could still be compromised via a trusted contact who wouldn’t update Zion.**